Where Will the U.S.-EU Trade War Lead?

 The EU’s opportunities to retaliate are limited, but a more concerning development is often overlooked: Europe is looking for new trade partners.

 In the last few years, the EU has worked furiously to prepare for this new reality.
 It has forged new trade agreements with Japan and countries in Latin America.
 It has pushed negotiations with China to new heights.
 All these countries are becoming more dependent on each other, and less dependent on the U.S.

-German newspaper Der Tagesspiegel wrote in April that China and EU today stand “United Against the U.S. Wrecking Ball” (Trumpet translation throughout).
+German newspaper Der Tagesspiegel wrote in April that China and the EU today stand “United Against the U.S. Wrecking Ball” (Trumpet translation throughout).

-But for this plan to work European and Asian leaders need to develop economic and momentary independence.
+But for this plan to work, European and Asian leaders need to develop economic and momentary independence.
 While neither the euro nor the Chinese yuan are currently strong enough to replace the dollar as the reserve currency, new technologies are providing new opportunities.

 In September, the People’s Bank of China announced its own digital yuan to “protect” its foreign exchange sovereignty.
-European banks are also operating on digital currencies based on Blockchain technologies.
+European banks are also operating on digital currencies based on blockchain technologies.
 With the necessary government support, such technologies could facilitate global trade being independent from the U.S.